tsainez/tsainez.github.io/README.md

 # tsainez.github.io

-This is my pesronal website.
+This is my personal website.
 It might contain an archive of previous things I have written in my time in college.